dart-lang/site-www/README.md

 [We welcome contributions](CONTRIBUTING.md), and we're [first-timer friendly][first-timers]!

-For simple changes (such as to CSS and text), you probably don't need to build this site.
+For simple changes (such as to CSS and text),you probably don't need to build this site.
 Often you can make changes using the GitHub UI.

 If you want/need to build, read on.